 As an Amazon Associate I earn from qualifying purchases.

-If you guessed the new ROLLO printer, you’re right!
+If you guessed the new ROLLO thermal label printer, you’re right!

-It has taken me a while to warm up to it (I don’t like change) – but after finally giving in to the hype, buying a Rollo printer, and then using it almost daily for a year or so, I can finally provide a full review and answer the question, “Is the Rollo Printer for you?”
-Spoiler alert, it probably is for you.
+It has taken me a while to warm up to it (I don’t like change) – but after finally giving in to the hype, buying a Rollo printer, and then using it almost daily for more than a year, I can finally provide a full Rollo printer review and help you decide if it’s the right printer for you.
+Spoiler alert, it probably is.

 A quick search online will leave you amazed at the number of thermal printers there are available.
 However, it’s a pretty quick process to cut out the bottom 80%.
 We would never buy a printer that is not from a major company with a proven record.
 While they might have an okay product, small companies just can’t provide you with the level of customer support you may need, they won’t be how-to videos on YouTube, and if your printer breaks…well…bummer.